 80. Avoid broken pages

 Minimize the number of pages that are not working or can't be found on your website.
 This would heavily increase your bounce rate, and lead to visitors exiting, which is the last thing you want.
-Do a site audit with a tool like SEMRush to find the broken pages and fix them.
+Do a site audit for free, with a tool like SEMRush to find the broken pages and fix them.

 81. Keep a backup